JosephSilber/bouncer/readme.md

 ### Enabling cache

 All queries executed by the bouncer are cached for the current request.
-For better performance, you may want to use a real caching system.
+For better performance, you may want to use cross-request caching.
 To enable cross-request caching, add this to your `AppServiceProvider`'s `boot` method:

 ```php
 Bouncer::cache();
 ```

-> **Warning:** if you enable caching, you are responsible to refresh the cache whenever you make changes to user's abilities/roles.
+> **Warning:** if you enable cross-request caching, you are responsible to refresh the cache whenever you make changes to user's abilities/roles.
 For how to refresh the cache, read [refreshing the cache](#refreshing-the-cache).

 ## Usage